xragua/xraybinaryorbit/paper/paper.md

 xraybinaryorbit is a dedicated software package specifically designed for studying orbital modulations in X-ray binary systems.
 The tool features an intuitive interface for managing the parameters that affect orbital modulations.
 During the initial use, users input parameters via a form, and these are stored in a configuration file within the working directory.
 This file is automatically loaded in subsequent sessions, removing the need for repeated data entry (direct loads are also permited).

 The software offers two fitting methods: least squares (LS) and particle swarm optimization (PSO) [@10.1162/EVCO_r_00180, @pyswarms].
 The LS method is faster but may fail to converge in some cases, whereas PSO is more robust but computationally intensive.
-Some results obtained with this package are shown in Figure 1.
+Some results obtained with this package are shown in Figures 1, 2 and 3.

-# Science Behind
+# Background theory

 This package primarily relies on the following theoretical frameworks: